Keyword Strategy: How To Identify Low-Hanging Fruit

 After finding keywords, plan how to organise them on your website for the best results.

 The best way to structure your website content to achieve maximum success is by starting with a pillar page.
 A pillar page is a broad page, usually a category page, targeting the main term.
-Under each pillar page, you have a number of subpages, targeting more niche areas that fall under the seed term.
+Under each pillar page, you have several subpages, targeting more niche areas that fall under the seed term.

 For example, your categories may look like this:

-Keywords with a KD of 0 – 14 are easy to rank for relatively quickly.
-Even keywords with a DA under 30 can achieve rankings with minimal domain authority.
+Keywords with a KD (Keyword Difficulty) of 0 – 14 are easy to rank for relatively quickly.
+Even keywords with a DA (Domain Authority) under 30 can achieve rankings with minimal domain authority.

 The example above is just a top-level category structure to focus on some quick-win keywords.
 You’d also reinforce these terms alongside perhaps the colour or brand of the product on your product pages.
 This helps to cater for niche searches that perfectly match your product or service offering.